stm32duino/X-NUCLEO-NFC07A1/README.md

 # X-NUCLEO-NFC07A1

 Arduino library to support the X-NUCLEO-NFC07A1 expansion board.
-The X-NUCLEO-NFC07A1 dynamic NFC/RFID tag IC expansion board is based on the ST25DV07K NFC Type V/RFID tag IC with a dual interface 4 Kbits EEPROM that also features an I²C interface.
+The X-NUCLEO-NFC07A1 dynamic NFC/RFID tag IC expansion board is based on the ST25DV64KC NFC Type V/RFID tag IC with a 64-Kbit dual interface EEPROM that also features an I²C interface.
 It can be powered by the pin of Arduino connector or directly by the received carrier electromagnetic field.

-## Dependenciy

-The X-NUCLEO-NFC07A1 library requires the following STM32duino library:

-* STM32duino ST25DV: https://github.com/stm32duino/ST25DV

 ## Examples